 Park Brochure Available in a Variety of FormatsThe park brochure is available in a variety of different languages, audio described, text only and braille.
 It is also available using the UniD app on your iOS or Android smart phone.
 (UniDescription is a project based at the University of Hawaii at Manoa that supports NPS sites in audio describing their brochures.
 Currently, over 100 NPS sites' brochures are available through this app.)

 Audio-Described Films in AuditoriumAll feature films in the Visitor Center Auditorium have Audio Description.
-The 3 movies played in the auditorium are: In Search of Cabrillo, Edge of Land and Sea, and First Breath: Grey Whales.
-One is played each hour on a rotating basis.
+The movies played in the auditorium are: Voyages of the San Salvador, On the Edge of Land and Sea, First Breath: Grey Whales, and a Partnership in History.
 Pick up an Assistive Listening Device (ALD) from the Visitor Center.
 The AD is on channel C.

 Audio Wayside SignsThe Tactile Talking Pen and Tactile Map is available for use throughout the park.
 40 informational signs along paths and in front of buildings use a tactile marker that auditorily states the view around the sign; the name, text, and description of the sign; and directions to the next tactile marker.
 The pen can be used with or without the spiralbound tactile map.
 The tactile map breaks up the park into sections for more detailed views.
 Please ask a ranger at the Visitor Center for assistance.